 The holders of the Junior Preferred Stock were entitled to receive liquidation preferences upon certain deemed liquidation events at the rate equal to their purchase price per share plus all accrued and unpaid dividends.
 Upon completion of this distribution, any remaining assets were distributed to the holders of the common stock and to holders of the Junior Preferred Stock and to the holders of the Series E, F, and G Preferred Stock (collectively, Senior Preferred Stock) (on an as converted basis) until all amounts received by the holders of the Series A Preferred Stock were equal to \$19.20 per share, the Series D Preferred Stock were equal to \$2.168 per share, Series E Preferred Stock were equal to \$4.44 per share, Series F Preferred Stock were equal to \$5.20 per share, and Series G Preferred Stock were equal to \$5.20 per share, the remaining assets were distributed among holders of shares of the common stock.
-The holders of the Senior Preferred Stock had priority and were made in preference to any payments to the Junior Preferred Stock up to the Senior Preferred Stock up to the Junior Preferred Stock up to the Junior Preferred Stock and Junior Preferred Stock's liquidation preferences, any remaining assets of the Company were distributed to the holders of the common stock.
+The holders of the Senior Preferred Stock had priority and were made in preference to any payments to the Junior Preferred Stock is liquidation preferred Stock had priority and were made in preference.
+After distribution of both the Senior Preferred Stock and Junior Preferred Stock's liquidation preferred.
+Stock is liquidation preferred Stock is liquidation preferred Stock is holders of the Company were distributed to the holders of the common stock.